steph-inners/steph-inners.github.io/index.md

 > “You need to have a pretty informed idea of what the box is before you can think outside it.”

 —- from *The Origins of Creativity*, published in *The New Yorker* by Louis Menand

+> “Show me your flowchart and conceal your tables, and I shall continue to be mystified.
+Show me your tables, and I won’t usually need your flowchart; it’ll be obvious.”

+—- Fred Brooks, *The Mythical Man Month* (1975)

 > "To learn another language is to possess a second soul"